Bikewright Workshop Project 1986 Bridgestone MB-1| Part III

 Mount clamp and base of Suntour XC shifter |

-Suntour XC Shifter cleaned, lubed and reassembled |
+Suntour XC Shifter cleaned, lubed, and reassembled |

 Learning how something works by taking it apart and putting it back together again has been the fun part of this project.
 I didn't cut my teeth on Suntour Shifters but now I understand how good of a shifter they were.
 Components in the early days of mountain biking were made to be serviceable and parts were to be replaced.
-It's a shame that as simple as a bike is that most modern parts just throw away.
+It's a shame that as simple as a bike is that most modern parts are just thrown away.

 Comments